 AVAILABLE 24/7 | FREE CONSULTATION

-Many people think of theft and robbery as interchangeable.
+It is a common misconception that theft and robbery are interchangeable when it comes to criminal charges.
 However, this is not the case in New Jersey.
 Under New Jersey law, theft is the act of unlawfully taking control of someone else’s property, while robbery is the act of subjecting a victim to physical force or threat of bodily harm during the course of committing a theft.
 Robbery is categorized as a violent crime under New Jersey law, and convictions often carry severe punishments which can include fines and a prison sentence up to 20 years, subject to the No Early Release Act (85% parole disqualifier).

 Our skilled New Jersey robbery lawyers at Lustberg Law Offices will carefully gather evidence about your case in order to build a strong legal defense against your charges.
 Attorney Adam Lustberg has worked extensively with prosecutors and judges in the New Jersey court system and knows how to negotiate for a favorable outcome.
 If you are facing robbery charges, don’t leave your defense up to chance.